Think 'No Mow May' is not for you? Try these neat ideas for your lawn

 © Getty Images

-This year's RHS Chelsea Flower Show is big on weeds, which we're now being encouraged to see as 'hero' plants.
+RHS Chelsea Flower Show has been big on weeds, which we're now being encouraged to see as 'hero' plants.
 When is a weed not a wildflower, anyway?
 We'd be happy to spot wildflowers on a country walk, so why not in our lawn?

 Relax